AI4Finance-Foundation/ElegantRL/docs/source/algorithms/redq.rst

 -  update-to-date (UTD) ratio >> 1.
 -  an ensemble of Q functions.
--  in-target minimization across a random subset of Q functions from the ensemble.
+-  in-target minimization across a random subset of Q functions.

 This implementation is based on SAC.